When a Christian Can’t Stop Thinking Blasphemous Thoughts

 The sneak attack began when Kate was most vulnerable.
 How dare he start his ambush when she was asleep!
 Most attacks occur when we least expect it and least deserve it.
 It’s not for nothing that our enemy is called the Evil One.
 He plays dirty.

 Kate knew that the lies speared into her head were not true.
 That knowledge is all she needs to maintain her spiritual purity.
-No matter what floods her mind, she is safe spiritually because she believes the truth about Jesus.
+No matter what floods her mind, she is spiritually safe because she believes the truth about Jesus.

 Nevertheless, “mortified” is how Kate described her reaction to the haunting devastation of being plagued by thoughts she wanted nothing to do with.
 Examined in the cold light of day, however, it is not the slightest surprising she couldn’t get those hideous thoughts out of her mind.
 If Kate had woken up to find a deadly snake in her bed, she might escape unharmed but the experience would have terrorized her, just like the thought she had woken up with terrorized her.